 If you are a professional seeking to live and work in the United States, you have likely considered a number of immigration options.
 One option that has gained considerable attention since 2017 is the EB-2 visa with National Interest Waiver – an employment-based visa that offers a direct path to permanent resident status (a green card) without the need to go through the time-consuming labor certification process, or even have a formal job offer.
 EB-2 National Interest Waiver visas are available for professionals with advanced degrees (or the equivalent), or for those with exceptional ability in the sciences, arts, business, medicine or athletics.

 What Is an EB-2 National Interest Waiver?

-In addition to the basic requirements, the standard EB-2 visa requires a job offer from an American company.
+A standard EB-2 visa requires a job offer from an American company.
 Under the standard EB-2, an employer must sponsor the foreign national and go through the Labor Certification process.
 This process can take six to eight months for the Department of Labor steps alone and waiting periods for a green card for applicants from countries like India and China can add years the process.

 Fortunately, the EB-2 National Interest Waiver can be a faster alternative to the Labor Certification process.
-The job offer and Labor Certification requirements are waived for EB-2 National Interest Waiver (NIW) visas.
-A foreign national who qualifies for an EB-2 visa can self-petition for an EB-2 NIW or a U.S.-based employer can petition for the visa on their behalf.
-However, an EB-2 NIW applicant does not need to have a job sponsor to qualify.
+The job offers and Labor Certification requirements are waived for EB-2 National Interest Waiver (NIW) visas.
+A foreign national who qualifies for an EB-2 visa can self-petition for an EB-2 NIW.
+An EB-2 NIW applicant does not need to have a job sponsor to qualify.

 To qualify for an EB-2 NIW, the applicant must first meet the standards for an EB-2 visa: an advanced degree (master’s or bachelor’s and 5 years of experience) or exceptional ability.
 Next, the applicant must demonstrate the following:

 - The proposed endeavor is of substantial merit and national importance;

-- The foreign national is well-positioned to advanced the proposed endeavor; and
+- The foreign national is well-positioned to advance the proposed endeavor; and

 - On balance, it would be beneficial to the U.S. to waive the job offer and labor certification requirements of the EB-2 category.